 Initiative 20x20 invites you to join us as we explore critical issues for the landscape restoration movement in Latin America and the Caribbean.
 This webinar series, ¡Restaure!
-Lessons from Initiative 20x20, features presentations and collaborative discussions among experts and practitioners.
+Webinars from Initiative 20x20, features presentations and collaborative discussions among experts and practitioners.
 Join the conversation on Twitter at @restoreforward and with #Initiative20x20.

 For upcoming events, click here.